cergmin/components/CONTRIBUTING.md

 ## How to make changes
-You can not push changes to the main branch, but you can create a pull request.
+You need to create a pull request to make changes, you can not push them directly to the main branch.